Homicide offences - Voluntary manslaughter

 Diminished Responsibility

-1. An abnormality of mental functioning,
+1. They were suffering from an abnormality of mental functioning,

-2. Arising from a recognized medical condition,
+2. Arising from a recognised medical condition,

 3. Which substantially impaired their ability to:

-• Understand the nature of their conduct,
+• understand the nature of their conduct,

-• Form a rational judgment,
+• form a rational judgment, or

-• Exercise self-control,
+• exercise self-control,

 Loss of Control